brittaniSavery/personal-website/content/posts/muse-is-a-fickle-thing.md

 publishDate: 2020-06-03
 tags:
   - writer
-summary: Sometimes the motivation of a creative person disappears out of nowhere.
+description: Sometimes the motivation of a creative person disappears out of nowhere.
 Here is a recent personal experience and how none should worry if inspiration is a little unreliable.
 thumbnail: no-muse.jpg
 ---